-CHAINER_CUDNSet 0 to disable cuDNN in Chainer.
+CHAINER_CUDSET 0 to disable cuDNN in Chainer.
 Otherwise cuDNN is enabled automatically.
-CHAINER_SEED Default seed value of random number generators for CUDA.
+CHAINER_SEEDefault seed value of random number generators for CUDA.
 If it is not set, the seed value is generated from Python random module.
 Set an integer value in decimal format.
-CHAINER_TYPE_Sett@cokdisable type checking.
+CHAINER_TYPSet CHE CHE CHE CHE CHE CHECKING.
 Otherwise type checking is enabled automatically.
-See Type checking utilities for details.
+See Type check - ing utilities for details.
+CHAINER_DEBSet 1 to enable debug mode.
+It is disabled by default.
+In debug mode, Chainer performs various runtime checks that can help debug user's code at the cost of some overhead.
+For details, see Debug mode.